 - The date and time of the arrival and departure from lodgings, if applicable;

 - The date and time of the departure and return to campus;

-- A list of valid operators' driver license numbers for any participants who will operate vehicles;
+- A list of valid operators' driver license names and numbers for any participants who will operate vehicles;

 - A list of valid liability insurance policy numbers and insurance carriers that will cover any participants who will operate the vehicles and cover the vehicles operated; and

 - A schedule for the trip that includes travel, planned activities, meals, and sleep period(s).
 Organization utilizing personal vehicles for travel must allow for travelers to have at least 6 hours of sleep before driving.